-Vitamin D is important to help the body absorb and regulate the minerals calcium and phosphate from the food you eat.
+Vitamin D is important for healthy bones and teeth.
+It helps the body to absorb and regulate the minerals calcium and phosphate from the food you eat.

-Most of the vitamin D we get comes from safe exposure to the summer sun, but some foods are also good sources of vitamin D.
+Most of the vitamin D we get comes from safe exposure to the summer sun, but some foods also contain vitamin D.

 Vitamin D food sources